 Finding out that someone's using drugs

 There are different reasons why people use drugs.
 If someone you care about uses drugs, it can be very hard to understand why they are doing this.
 However, they are responsible for their own behaviour and it's their decision to use drugs.
-In the same way, they are responsible for deciding whether to stop using drugs.
+They are also responsible for deciding whether to stop using drugs.

-Families of people who use drugs can go through certain patterns of behaviour when they learn about the issue.
-Some will be in denial and refuse to believe the facts.
-Some will end up encouraging drug use, whether deliberately or not, by providing money that can be used for drugs.
+Some families of people who use drugs will be in denial and refuse to believe the facts.
+Others will end up encouraging drug use, whether deliberately or not, by providing money that can be used for drugs.
 Some will try to control or change the situation, while some will give up hope of change.